 I used a masking layer to heavily increase the exposure on Danny and also applied some clarity to retain some of the lines that would have been reduced as part of the increase in exposure.

 And that’s how I edited this photo of Dune Rats.
-You can check out more music photography editing tutorials right here on Filter.
+You can check out more music photography editing tutorials right here.